 But despite the story being told mostly by Roth's usual narrator, Nathan Zuckerman, a wider perspective is imparted.
 Or rather, several perspectives are imparted.

-Roth, in his maturity, has learned to empathize with all his characters.
-It's not just his narrator or subject who has a story of being uprooted but everyone—even the assumed villains of the piece—has a story of struggling to fit in.
+Roth, in his maturity, learned to empathize with all his characters.
+It's not just his narrator or subject who has a story of being uprooted.
+Everyone—even the assumed villains of the piece—has a story of struggling to fit in.